Insper/mlops/content/modules/01-intro/aps01_part_1.md

 </div>

 You you notice that everything was done in a single notebook.
-Data proccessing, analysis, model construction, etc.
+Data processing, analysis, model construction, etc.

 There are those who defend the software production inside notebooks.
 There is even the area of **NDD** ([Notebook-Driven Development](https://github.com/fastai/nbdev)).
 It works when done right, but let's stay away from these people and take a more classical approach!